AberHu/Knowledge-Distillation-Zoo/README.md

 - The hyper-parameters I used can be found in the [training logs]().
 - Some Notes:
 	- Sobolev/LwM alone is unstable and may be used in conjunction with other KD methods.
+   - BSS may occasionally destroy the training procedure, leading to poor results.
 	- If not specified in the original papers, all the methods can be used on the middle feature maps or multiple feature maps are only employed after the last conv layer.
 It is simple to extend to multiple feature maps.
 	- I assume the size (C, H, W) of features between teacher and student are the same.
 If not, you could employ 1\*1 conv, linear or pooling to rectify them.